SimonMoynihan33/Level-Lounge/README.md

      ```bash
      python manage.py runserver
      ```
-   - Open your browser and go to `http://127.0.0.1:8000/` to see your local version of the app running.

 ---

 These detailed deployment steps ensure that your application is securely set up, running correctly, and easily forked or cloned for further development or customization.
 Always double-check your environment configurations, particularly `DEBUG` and secret keys, to maintain security and proper operation in production environments.